2BWeru/Credit-card-Fraud/README.md

 Credit Card Fraud Detection

 This project aims to detect fraudulent credit card transactions using machine learning algorithms.

 Installation
-To run the project locally, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies using pip install -r requirements.txt.
 3. Download the dataset (creditcard.csv) and place it in the project directory.